ibexa/documentation-developer/docs/guide/security_checklist.md

 ### Block the execution of scripts in the `var` directory

-Make sure the web server blocks execution of PHP files and other scripts in the `var` directory.
+Make sure the web server blocks the execution of PHP files and other scripts in the `var` directory.
 See [vhost.template.](https://github.com/ezsystems/ezplatform/blob/master/doc/apache2/vhost.template#L80)

 ### Use secure password hashing